 What companies are allowed to raise capital on StartEngine?

-StartEngine will allow all companies on the platform that meet a set of basic criteria and are not on the below prohibited company list.
+StartEngine will allow all companies on the platform that meet a set of basic criteria and are not on the prohibited company list outlined below.
 If any fraud is detected, the company is rejected.
 Criteria for companies to be on StartEngine is as follows:

 - Company intends to raise capital through the crowd

 - Company founder is 18 years of age or older

 - Company is a U.S. based operating company